mongodb/devcenter/README.md

 Run `yarn` to install dependencies.
 Run `yarn dev` to start the server locally in development mode.
 It then should be accessible at http://localhost:3000.

+### Running Locally with Docker

+Ensure you have the necessary environment variables set in your terminal session (NPM_AUTH and NPM_EMAIL).

+To build the Docker image, run the following:

+`docker build -t nextjs-docker --no-cache --build-arg NPM_AUTH --build-arg NPM_EMAIL .`

+To create the container, run:

+`docker run -p 3000:3000 --env-file ./.env.local nextjs-docker`

 ## Testing

 Run `yarn test` to run all unit tests and integration tests.